The College of Humanities Graduate Student Research Grants Program is designed to support innovative humanities research in the coming year.

 Recipients of grants will be expected to:

-- Any resulting publications must clearly identify the COH Graduate Student Research Grants Program as a funding source.
+- Clearly identify the COH Graduate Student Research Grants Program as a funding source for any resulting publications.

 Other Funding Sources